Maurice McGregor: Philosophy

-Beyond his purely medical and administrative accomplishments, Maurice McGregor is known for publicly addressing difficult societal questions.
+Beyond his purely medical and administrative accomplishments, Maurice McGregor was known for publicly addressing difficult societal questions.
 His letters and op-eds have appeared regularly in leading medical journals, as well as in mass media outlets.

 For instance, in a piece published on 16 April 1967 in the New England Journal of Medicine, McGregor outlined his opposition to the indiscriminate boycott of all South African educational institutions, pointing out that some of them were in fact developing non-white academicians.

 He co-authored a letter addressing the benefits and harms of breast cancer screening, published in The Lancet, on 9 March 2013.

 In February 2017, the Canadian Medical Association Journal published McGregor's point-by-point rebuttal to a stance taken by a deputy editor in favor of public and patient representation in designing clinical research trials.

 In May 2019, at the age of 99, McGregor penned a letter to Canada's leading news magazine, Maclean’s, in rebuttal of an essay that rationalized cheating.
 McGregor wrote: Without a commitment to live by shared ethical values, society will just not work.
 Ethics matter immensely (“I cheat for my kids.
 So do you,” Parenting, May 2019).
 We should not cheat for our kids unless we want them to grow up believing that is how the world works, and if enough people believe that is how it works, that is how it will work.

 In conferring the Order of Canada on McGregor in 2010, the Governor General called him “an exceptional teacher and role model” for his “lifetime of outstanding achievement, dedication to community and service to the nation.”
-Three years earlier, his wife, Margaret "Margot" Becklake, had been similarly recognized for her "outstanding contributions to fighting lung disease through research and education for more than 60 years.″ The couple raised two civic-focused children: James McGregor, an urban planner who focuses on affordable housing and ending homelessness, and Margaret McGregor, a family physician and health policy researcher in British Columbia who focuses on care for the elderly.
+Three years earlier, his wife, Margaret "Margot" Becklake, had been similarly recognized for her "outstanding contributions to fighting lung disease through research and education for more than 60 years.″ The couple raised two civic-focused children: James McGregor, an urban planner who focuses on affordable housing and ending homelessness;and Margaret McGregor, a family physician and health policy researcher in British Columbia who focuses on care for the elderly.